smaddis/smad-deploy-azure/README.md

 #### 0.Create a storage account to store shared state for Terraform
 Shared state should always be preferred when working with Terraform.

-In order to create one you run `terraform apply` './modules/tfstate_storage_azure/main.tf' module.
+In order to create one you run `$ terraform apply './modules/tfstate_storage_azure/main.tf'` module.

 This creates:
 - Azure Resource Group (default name 'kuksatrng-tfstate-rg')